The Organisation for Economic Cooperation and Development (OECD)Print

 The Magyar Nemzeti Bank and the OECD

 The Magyar Nemzeti Bank, from the beginning, has been regularly participating in the work of those committees which are professionally important for the Bank's activity (for example, the Economic Policy Committee and its working parties, the Economic and Development Review Committee (EDRC), the Committee on Financial Markets and also some Statistics working parties).
+Moreover, the Magyar Nemzeti Bank is the member of the OECD National Council – a professional forum for ministries and other state organizations to take better advantage of Hungary's membership in the Organization for Economic Co-operation and Development.
 In addition, the MNB also participates in the preparatory work of the OECD Economic Outlook, issued twice a year.
 The experts of the Magyar Nemzeti Bank also contribute to the work on the study called Economic Survey – Hungary, published every year and a half, in which the Hungarian economy as a whole is put under examination by the EDRC of the OECD.
-The Magyar Nemzeti Bank works closely together with OECD in dissemination of financial culture in Hungary.”
+The Magyar Nemzeti Bank works closely together with OECD in dissemination of financial literacy in Hungary.